 Often in life, unexpected consequences arise from small beginnings.
 A chance conversation can result in momentous decisions.
 A conversation with a work colleague about wanting to join the WI but not being able to find a suitable one (they are all different) resulted in Chloe Bowler sowing the first seeds for the formation of Whiteley WAGs WI.

 Chloe was brought up with strong WI women around her; her Mum and aunties were active members of the WI in Gloucestershire, and when Chloe settled in Whiteley she knew she wanted to be part of the WI.
-With her drive and enthusiasm, Chloe set up a first tentative meeting in November 2010, along with a Hampshire WI Adviser, to guage if there was any interest in setting up a new WI.
+With her drive and enthusiasm, Chloe set up a first tentative meeting in November 2010, along with a Hampshire WI Adviser, to gauge if there was any interest in setting up a new WI.
 Local ladies did not disappoint; 49 were at the first meeting at Whiteley Community Centre and the WAGs were born.
-Over the years membership has steadily increased and we have now reached our maximum 80 members.
+Over the years our membership has steadily increased and we have now reached our maximum 80 members.
 We have a diverse and interesting programme of events as well as extra activities all year round which everyone can join in.
 These include guided walks, theatre trips, four clubs meeting monthly, and quarterly Dress for Dinner nights.
 We are active members of our group of WIs, the Bishops Waltham Group, our members attend Hampshire Federation events, National Federation events and support our WI college, Denman.
-Chloe is still a member of WAGs, so is her Mum, and we some of the original formation members are still actively involved in our WI.
+Chloe is still a member of WAGs and we some of the original formation members are still actively involved in our WI.

 Most new members give the reason they wish to join the WI as 'wanting to make new friends'.
 We hope that everyone who has joined the WAGs feels that it is a friendly, active WI, catering for all its members by having a wide range of activities for you to join.
 The WI has inspired two members, Annette Bradshaw and Amy Middleton to train to become WI Advisers.